 Are you a landowner interested in enrolling your small forested property in a carbon program?

-The Family Forest Carbon Program is currently enrolling landowners in Pennsylvania, West Virginia and select counties in Maryland who are eligible based on size and goals for their land.
-If you are a family forest owner and are interested in participating in the Family Forest Carbon Program, please visit our landowner portal to see if your property is eligible.
+The Family Forest Carbon Program is currently enrolling eligible landowners in Maryland, Massachusetts, New York, Pennsylvania, Vermont and West Virginia.
+If you are a family forest owner and are interested in participating, please visit the Family Forest Carbon Program website to see if your property is eligible.